dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/artifacts.md

 ### Documentation

-Once a job has been selected under the Documentation section of the Artifacts page, dbt Cloud's left-hand navbar will update to include a link to documentation for this job.
-This link will always point to the latest version of the documentation for your account.
+Once a job has been selected from the Documentation drop-down menu in your project settings, dbt Cloud's left-hand navbar will update to include a link to documentation for this job.
+This link will always point to the latest version of the documentation for your account!